Welcome to my epic backpacking Stockholm travel guide!

 For most broke backpackers, three days in Stockholm may well be the limit in terms of available budget.
 Whilst I know the importance of counting pennies all too well, if you do have just three days in Stockholm, don’t deprive yourself of Stockholm’s magic (especially not the cinnamon buns).

-Even if the weather in Stockholm is shit whilst you are here, there are plenty of awesome things to do inside as well as out.
+Even if the weather in Stockholm is shit whilst you are here, there are plenty of awesome places to visit inside as well as outside.
 Pray for good weather obviously, but don’t be discouraged if the weather sucks, that’s just a fact of life whilst backpacking Sweden.

 Day One: Gamla Stan and City Center